 Troubleshooting DLC in Steam

-Steam is a reliable platform that rarely seems to go wrong but it does occasionally refuse to play ball when using DLS in Steam.
-Usually, if something goes wrong when you buy a new game or DLC and are desperate to play it.
+Steam is a reliable platform that rarely seems to go wrong but it does occasionally refuse to play ball when using DLC in Steam.
+Usually, something goes wrong when you buy a new game or DLC and are desperate to play it.
 If that happens there are a couple of things you can do to ‘encourage’ Steam to load it.

 Be aware though that some downloadable content doesn’t download automatically.
 Some games require third-party apps to authorize DLC, such as Uplay or even the game’s website.